VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 I personally have my three, 4k (that's 3840x2160, or 4 times the resolution of 1080p) monitors positioned approximately 30 inches from my eyes.

-Before moving forward though, I think it would make sense to talk about some of this display terminology, if you're already cool with this just skip this massive quote block
+Before moving forward though, I think it would make sense to talk about some of this display terminology.
+With that, I present far too much information condensed into one box:

+{{< tabs "Display Info" >}}

+{{< tab "Aspect Ratio" >}}

-> Aspect ratio is the ratio is the ratio of the width to the height of the screen, most modern screens are 16:9, or have 16 units of width for every 9 units of height.
+**Aspect ratio** is the ratio is the ratio of the width to the height of the screen, most modern screens are 16:9, or have 16 units of width for every 9 units of height.
 Most older displays, often now called square screens, are actually 4:3.
 Many people actually still prefer this for the extra vertical room it affords at a given size, and some laptops are actually moving back to a more 'square' aspect ratio.
 On the other hand more exotic ultra-wide displays are also coming out

-> Sizing of displays is a bit odd.
+Sizing of displays is a bit odd.
 A 27" 16:9 display, is not the same size as a 27" 4:3 display as displays are measured diagonally.

+{{< /tab >}}

+{{< tab "Resolution" >}}

-> Resolution of a display refers to the number of pixels, HD technically starts at 720p, or 720 pixels across, though this is generally rather low by modern standards, with acceptable usually considered 1080p, which is technically 1920x1080.
-You may also see 1080i, this is a strange concept, not actually related to resolution, and we'll come back to it in a moment
+**Resolution** of a display refers to the number of pixels, HD technically starts at 720p, or 720 pixels across, though this is generally rather low by modern standards, with acceptable usually considered 1080p, which is technically 1920x1080.
+You may also see 1080i, this is a strange concept, not actually related to resolution, but more to refresh rate.
+[Interlaced Video (Wikipedia)](https://en.wikipedia.org/wiki/Interlaced_video)

+QHD is 1440p and 4k (ignoring the mess of naming there) is usually 2160p.
+I recommenced against 1440p unless the system is mostly for gaming, as scaling from most content that is in 1080p to 1440p is awkward compared to the direct 2x scaling with 1080p to 2160p

+{{< /tab >}}

+{{< tab "Interface" >}}

-> The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA
+The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA

->
-> VGA is the worst option here, as it's an analog signal.
+**VGA** is the worst option here, as it's an analog signal.
 This means the signal can do strange things, getting corrupted between your computer and the monitor.
 Typically this is a blue, screw in connection with many pins

->
-> DVI is still pretty common and looks like an even larger VGA connection, with a typically white, screw in connector.
+**DVI** is still pretty common and looks like an even larger VGA connection, with a typically white, screw in connector.
 This signal is normally digital, though there is a varient of DVI that can be adapted into VGA.
 Of note, DVI can also be adapted to HDMI though you will not have audio, as DVI does not carry sound

->
-> HDMI, probably the most well known connector, has multiple revisions, the revision determines many things such as the maximum resolution, refresh rate, and weather or not more obscure things such as HDR are supported.
+**HDMI**, probably the most well known connector, has multiple revisions, the revision determines many things such as the maximum resolution, refresh rate, and weather or not more obscure things such as HDR are supported.
 HDMI is usually considered the best of these three options

->
-> Taking the crown however, is Display Port (DP).
+Taking the crown however, is **Display Port** (DP).
 Like HDMI display port does have multiple revisions which do differentiate similar things; however, Display Port will generally support high resolutions and more features at any given point.
 Assuming you're running a bog-standard 60hz 1080p display however, you'll find no difference between DVI, HDMI, and DP - unless you need sound.

+{{< /tab >}}

+{{< tab "Refresh Rate" >}}

-> Next, you'll want to note the refresh rate of your monitor.
+Next, you'll want to note the **refresh rate** of your monitor.
 This is how many times per second your monitor refreshes the screen.
 Typically monitors run at 60hz and TVs at 30 or 60.
 Because unlike a TV you're causing things on screen to change though, 30hz is generally considered bad and can even cause motion sickness.
 While 60hz may be standard, going for something even higher, with many displays offering well above 120hz, is something you may want to consider, especially if you plan on gaming.

->
-> Newer displays may support Freesync or Gsync, and both of these technologies require a supported graphics card in the system as well.
+Newer displays may support Freesync or Gsync, and both of these technologies require a supported graphics card in the system as well.
 These allow the display and computer to adaptively change the refresh rate so the monitor and computer both send and display frames in sync, which can make even a low refresh rate 'feel' much higher.
 This is a feature typically marketed to gamers and only supported in video games, but this has been changing.
-Gsync monitors genearlly have a much better implementation of the technology but it requires an Nvidia graphics card.
+Gsync monitors generally have a much better implementation of the technology but it requires an Nvidia graphics card.
 As of the time of writing both Freesync and GSync are supported on linux, but quite rough around the edges.

+{{< /tab >}}

+{{< tab "Latency" >}}

-> related to refresh rate is latency.
+Related to refresh rate is **latency**.
 In general this can actually mean two things, one is how long it takes for an image sent to the screen to actually be displayed.
 The lower this time the better, with good screens being sub 10 millisecond.
 Unfortunately, there's no standard among the industry to measure this and many get it wrong.

->
-> Also with latency theres grey to grey times, this is a measure of how long it takes a pixel to go from one shade to another.
-The lower this is the less motion blur the screen will exhibit
+Also with latency there's grey to grey times, this is a measure of how long it takes a pixel to go from one shade to another.
+The lower this is the less motion blur the screen will exhibit.

+{{< /tab >}}

+{{< tab "Color Depth" >}}

-> The color depth of the display determines how precisely a color may be displayed.
+The **color depth** of the display determines how precisely a color may be displayed.
 The higher this is the better, but almost all modern displays will be the same, and unless you're an artist or creative professional you're unlikely to notice a difference

->
-> On the other hand, you are likely to notice the color gamut or what range of colors the display is actually capable of displaying.
+On the other hand, you are likely to notice the color gamut or what range of colors the display is actually capable of displaying.

->
-> For example, two displays may both be capable of displaying 255 levels of red, but if one display's range is only from a dingy red to a dark-ish red, while the other is from a brilliant red to a deep dark red, there's a massive difference in color availability.
+For example, two displays may both be capable of displaying 255 levels of red, but if one display's range is only from a dingy red to a dark-ish red, while the other is from a brilliant red to a deep dark red, there's a massive difference in color availability.
 If this is important to you, notably as a creative professionally in photo or video, you may want to read more at https://en.wikipedia.org/wiki/Gamut

+{{< /tab >}}

+{{< tab "Dynamic Range" >}}

-> The next obvious thing to mention is dynamic range, or how deep the blacks are and how vivid the whites are.
+The next obvious thing to mention is **dynamic range**, or how deep the blacks are and how vivid the whites are.
 Again, this is simple, the higher the better.
 Many display types (LCD, TN-Panel) will have similar specifications in all these areas, but particularly here.
 OLED is probably the best when it comes to dynamic range as it can display true black by actually turning the source of the light off, but unfortunately these are quite susceptible to burn in and image persistence.

->
-> Actually, display technology overall (OLED, LCD, TN, CRT, etc.) will have more of an impact than anything else.
+Actually, display technology overall (OLED, LCD, TN, CRT, etc.) will have more of an impact than anything else.
 But, this is also getting really into the weeds, and I don't want to recomend one technology over the other since depending on many other factors on each display theres no clear winner.

->
-> There are some newer displays which feature HDR or High Dynamic Range, which allows the panel to selective change the brightness in an area of the screen, giving much better dynamic range in supported applications than a normal display
+There are some newer displays which feature HDR or High Dynamic Range, which allows the panel to selective change the brightness in an area of the screen, giving much better dynamic range in supported applications than a normal display

+{{< /tab >}}

+{{< tab "Burn in" >}}

-> burn in and image persistence are both negative effects on many displays where a pixel either permanently or temporarily resists change in color.
+**burn in** and **image persistence** are both negative effects on many displays where a pixel either permanently or temporarily resists change in color.
 This can lead to being able to read previously displayed bright white text on a now black image for example.
 More commonly you'll find TVs which have a particular station's logo 'burnt in' to one corner of the screen, persisting even after changing channels

+{{< /tab >}}

+{{< tab "Brightness" >}}

-> Brightness is obvious, how bright or dim is the display.
+**Brightness** is obvious, how bright or dim is the display.
 The big thing to note here is weather the brightness is PWM or DC controlled.
 Displays with PWM controlled brightness are much more common, however, it's a bit of a cheat.
 Instead of actually changing the intensity of the back light directly, they're simply strobing the light on and off to fast for the eye to see.
 This can cause eye strain over time though, and generally DC control, which actually does change the brightness directly is preferred.
 If you have a PWM display and don't mind it at full brightness, this should help with eyes strain, as there is no longer a strobe effect as the display's backlight is just constantly on.

+{{< /tab >}}

+{{< tab "Subpixels" >}}

-> Finally, if fonts look bad on a screen, it may be due to Sub-pixel rendering.
+Finally, if fonts look bad on a screen, it may be due to **Sub-pixel rendering**.
 Basically, while most screens pixels go R-G-B in order, not all do.
 To make text look sharper, most font renders will try to abuse this sub-pixel order to get sharper-than-pixel fonts.
+This is adjustable in lxappearence on Linux, and should be handled by setting up 'ClearType text'.

+{{< /tab >}}

+{{< /tabs >}}

 clearly there's a lot to be considered here.
 A no compromise monitor can cost thousands of dollars, but nice 4k 27" monitors like mine can be found for <250 on sale, and I love them.
-Just figure out what you need and what would be the most beneficial for you and work from there
+Just figure out what you need and what would be the most beneficial for you and work from there.

 ---